The Australian Museum's mission is ignite wonder, inspire debate and drive change.

 Our Vision is to be a leading voice for the richness of life, the Earth and culture in Australia and the Pacific.
 We commit to transform the conversation around climate change, the environment and wildlife conservation; be a strong advocate for First Nations’ culture; and continue to develop world-leading science, collections, exhibitions and education programs.

 Part of how we do this is by using the vast Australian Museum collections to research, interpret and communicate our understanding of the environments and cultures of the Australian region to increase their long-term sustainability.
-The collections provide a reference to the fauna, geology and cultural heritage of Australia and the region.
+The collections provide a reference to the fauna, geology and cultural heritage of Australia and Pacific region, with over 21.9 million objects and specimens alongside an enviable reputation for world-leading science.

 We carefully protect the collection and continue to support important research, fieldwork and expeditions.
 These activities improve our knowledge and understanding of issues of natural, scientific and cultural significance.